curl/everything-curl/http/basics.md

 So when an HTTP client is given a URL to operate on, that URL is then used, picked apart and those parts are used in various places in the outgoing request to the server.
-Let's take the an example URL:
+Let's take an example URL:

     https://www.example.com/path/to/file